john-doherty/mixpanel-lite/README.md

 # mixpanel-lite

-This is a lightweight version of [mixpanel-js](https://github.com/mixpanel/mixpanel-js) with offline support.
-It weighs in at 5.2k _(2.2k gzipped)_.
+This is a lightweight version of [mixpanel-js](https://github.com/mixpanel/mixpanel-js) with offline support, weighing in at 6k _(2.6k gzipped)_.

 ## How offline works